rrozema12/MyPL/README.md

-# Interpreter for a Made up Language MyPL
+# Interpreter for a made up language MyPL

 ## Description
 MyPL supported elements are described below.